orenfromberg/orenfromberg.tech/content/blog/install-golang-securely/index.md

 $ curl https://go.dev/dl/go1.18.linux-amd64.tar.gz -OL
 ```

-Make sure you use the `-L` option to handle `3xx` redirect responses.
+The `-OL` options will write the file to your disk and handle `3xx` redirect responses.

 Now compare the sha256 hash to what is on the website: